Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

 LOGIN_SUCCESS should set isUserLoggedIn to true LOGIN_FAILURE should set isUserLoggedIn to false LOGOUT should set isUserLoggedIn to false

-Write the tests
+**Write the tests**

-In a file named reducers/uiReducer.test.js, define the test suite for our simple reducer:
+In a file named `reducers/uiReducer.test.js`, define the test suite for our simple reducer:

-Write a test verifying the state returned by the uiReducer function equals the initial state when no action is passed Write a test verifying the state returned by the uiReducer function equals the initial state when the action SELECT_COURSE is passed
+- Write a test verifying the state returned by the `uiReducer` function equals the initial state when no action is passed
+- Write a test verifying the state returned by the `uiReducer` function equals the initial state when the action `SELECT_COURSE` is passed
-Write a test verifying the state returned by the uiReducer function, when the action DISPLAY_NOTIFICATION_DRAWER is passed, changes correctly the isNotificationDrawerVisible property
+- Write a test verifying the state returned by the `uiReducer` function, when the action `DISPLAY_NOTIFICATION_DRAWER` is passed, changes correctly the `isNotificationDrawerVisible` property

-Tips:
+**Tips:**

-Don’t forget to set up the default case in your switch function
+- Don’t forget to set up the default case in your switch function

 **Requirements:**